The Killer (comics): Awards

 The Volume One collected edition won "Best Indy Book" in IGN's Best of 2007.
-The edition also won "Best Comic You Didn’t Read This Year" from Newsarama and was nominated for "Best U.S. Edition of International Material" in the 2008 Eisner Awards.
+The edition also won "Best Comic You Didn't Read This Year" from Newsarama and was nominated for "Best U.S. Edition of International Material" in the 2008 Eisner Awards.

 Film adaptation

-The series is being made into a film by Paramount Pictures which will be directed by David Fincher.
-In February 2021, it was announced that Fincher has moved the project to Netflix with news that Andrew Kevin Walker will write the script.
-Michael Fassbender is in talks to star in the film.
-Production began in November 2021.
-Tilda Swinton will costar.
+Development on the film adaptation began in 2007 at Paramount Pictures and Plan B Entertainment, with David Fincher signed on as director and Alessandro Camon as screenwriter.
+In 2021, Fincher later moved the project over to Netflix with Andrew Kevin Walker replacing Camon as writer and Michael Fassbender in the lead role.
+The film began a limited theatrical release on 27 October 2023 via Netflix, before streaming on the platform on 10 November 2023.